SupeRuier/awesome-active-learning/contents/deep_AL.md

 - Boosting Active Learning via Improving Test Performance [2022, AAAI]:
   Through expected loss or the output entropy of the output instances.
   This work is still in the form of gradient length, and it is similar to EGL.
-  The difference is that this work calculates the gradients with the expectation of losses, while EGL take the expectations of gradients.
+  The difference is that this work calculates the gradients of all the parameters instead of the last FC layer.
+  Besides, it calculates the gradient by the expectation of losses, while EGL takes the expectations of gradient.
 - Making Look-Ahead Active Learning Strategies Feasible with Neural Tangent Kernels [2022]

 ### 2. Representativeness-impart